digiltd/oh-rtd-test/Withings-Binding.md

     # 3. Execute 'withings:finishAuthentication "<verifier>" "<user-id>" on OSGi console"
     #########################################################################################

 So the user needs to open the shown url in a web browser, login with his withings credentials, confirm that openHAB is allowed to access his data and at the end he is redirected to a page on github.
-There the user finds the command `withings:finishAuthentication "<verifier>" "<user-id>` with filled parameters that is needed to finish the authentication.
+There the user finds the command `withings:finishAuthentication "<verifier>" "<user-id>"` with filled parameters that is needed to finish the authentication.

 The binding stores the OAuth tokens, so that the user does not need to login again.
 From this point the binding is successfully configured.

 ## Item Binding Configuration

 To bind a measure value to an item the measure type has to be defined in the generic binding config.
 Withings data can be bound to `NumberItem`s only.
-The syntax for a Withings binding is `withings=<measure type>` The following table shows the measure types and units, that are supported by the binding:
+The syntax for a Withings binding is `withings="<measure type>"` The following table shows the measure types and units, that are supported by the binding:

 <table>
 <tr>